Recipes for Research

 If a programming language could be developed which described written documents in this way, the art and science of communication could be improved and simplified in the same way as Ford did for automobiles.

-Note: This post contains slides and background concepts for an upcoming presentation on the (msl) language by David Bethune.
-Many slides show (msl) expressions which are discussed in the presentation but not fully explained in this text.
-The final video explaining each slide will be posted here after the presentation.
+Note: This post contains slides and background concepts on the (msl) language by David Bethune.
+The (msl) expressions discussed are fully explained in the separate MSL Specifications.

 Problems Caused by Current Text Systems